The Fall of the City: Later versions and adaptations

 The play was presented again in the Columbia Workshop series on September 28, 1939, again featuring Orson Welles but broadcast from the Hollywood Bowl (though without any musical accompaniment), where the crowds were portrayed by students from the University of California, Los Angeles.

-A CBS television version was aired in 1962, as part of the Aspect series, starring John Ireland, Colleen Dewhurst, Ossie Davis and Tim O'Connor.
+A CBS television version was aired in 1962, as part of the ACCENT series, starring John Ireland, Colleen Dewhurst, Ossie Davis and Tim O'Connor.
 The production was produced by Don Kellerman and directed by John J. Desmond.
 Jack Iams, TV critic of the New York Herald Tribune, observed "It is equally applicable today to the threat of world communism.
 It will always be applicable as long as mankind cherishes and protects the concept of liberty."

 The play was made into an opera composed by James Cohn.
 It had its premiere at the Peabody Institute on March 1, 1962, conducted by Laszlo Halasz.

 In 2009, the radio station WNYC aired a new version featuring a musical score by Wendy & Lisa.
 It was preceded by a documentary on the original broadcast which featured interviews with the film critic Leonard Maltin and the director Peter Bogdanovich.
 The production won a Gracie Award for the director.